-- The number of new HIV cases in Latin America has had with only 1% reduction since 2010 with approximately 100.000 new persons infected each year.
-The Caribbean had a reduction of 18% from 2010 to 2017, down from an estimated 19.000 new cases to 15.000 per year.
-Approximately one-third of new infections occur in young people (15-24 years old).
+- The number of new HIV infections in Latin America is estimated to have increased 4.7% from 2010 to 2021, with approximately 110,000 new infections in 2021.
+The Caribbean had a reduction of 28% from 2010 to 2021, down from an estimated 19.000 new cases to 14.000 per year.

 The strategic directions are:

 - Deliver high-quality, evidence-based, people-centred services.